dwyl/learn-insomnia/README.md

 ##### Elixir Server

-If your familiar with Elixir, there is a Phonix server included in `elixir_server`.
+If your familiar with Elixir, there is a Phoenix server included in `elixir_server`.

 Presuming you have Elixir setup and installed, run this by: